MIGHTY: Hermite Spline-based Efficient Trajectory Planning: Hardware Experiments

 \textbf{Long-Duration Flight Experiment}: To assess reliability over extended operations, the vehicle repeatedly traverses a space with multiple obstacles (Fig.~\ref{fig:hw_long_duration_flight}).
 Six goal positions are placed opposite the start, inducing repeated out-and-back motions through the environment.
 For \(\,v_{\max}\in\{1,2,3,4\}\,\si{m/s}\), all flights completed without collision.

 \textbf{High-Speed Flight Experiment}: We further evaluate performance at higher speeds.
-As shown in Section~\ref{sec:simulation-results}, MIGHTY tends to produce higher-jerk trajectories; when constraints are satisfied, these trajectories remain safe while enabling faster motion.
+As shown in Sec.~\ref{sec:simulation-results}, MIGHTY tends to produce higher-jerk trajectories; when constraints are satisfied, these trajectories remain safe while enabling faster motion.
 We test \(\,v_{\max}=\SI{5.0}{\m/\s}, \SI{6.0}{\m/\s}, \SI{7.0}{\m/\s}\).
-Figure~\ref{fig:hw_fast_flight} shows the resulting histories.
+Fig.~\ref{fig:hw_fast_flight} shows the resulting histories.
 All flights completed without collision, demonstrating that the MIGHTY planner and DLIO state estimation operate effectively at high speed.
 At \(\,v_{\max}=\SI{7.0}{\m/\s}\), the vehicle reached \best{\(\SI{6.7}{\m/\s}\)} peak speed.

 \textbf{Dynamic Obstacle Flight Experiment}: To assess robustness to changes in the environment, we introduce and move obstacles during the mission (Fig.~\ref{fig:hw_test13}).
-We track a person carrying obstacles and incorporate the estimates into the trajectory optimization; see Section~\ref{subsec:dynamic_env_sim} for details.
-The agent successfully avoids all obstacles and reaches the goal without collision over \(\SI{490}{\s}\) of flight time.
+We track a person carrying obstacles and incorporate the estimates into the trajectory optimization; see Sec.~\ref{subsec:dynamic_env_sim} for details.
+The agent successfully reaches the goal without collision over \(\SI{490}{\s}\).